DarrelASandbox/playground-ai/deeplearning_ai/sc4_chatgpt_api/README.md

 - One of the most effective ways to retrieve information is using text embeddings.
 And embeddings can be used to implement efficient knowledge retrieval over a large corpus to find information related to a given query.
 - One of the key advantages of using text embeddings is that they enable fuzzy or semantic search, which allows you to find relevant information without using the exact keywords.

 &nbsp;

+# Check Outputs

+## Moderation API

+- The moderation API, previously discussed for input evaluation, can also filter outputs to flag potentially harmful content, which is crucial for sensitive audiences or contexts.
+- Adjusting the flagging thresholds allows for tailored moderation based on specific needs.
+As models improve, the likelihood of generating harmful outputs decreases, making this a proactive and evolving tool for maintaining quality and safety.

+## Self-evaluation by the model

+- Another strategy involves asking the model to self-evaluate its outputs.
+By feeding the generated response back to the model along with specific rubrics or guidelines, it can assess the adequacy and accuracy of its answers.
+- This approach is demonstrated through an example where the model checks if a customer service response is satisfactory and factually correct based on provided product information.
+- The model's feedback helps determine if the output is presentable or if a new response should be generated.
+This method, while potentially enhancing immediate output quality, may be unnecessary for more advanced models like GPT-4 and can add latency and costs due to additional processing.

+&nbsp;